merklejerk/flex-contract/README.md

 // Wait on receipt.
 // Exactly the same as doing `await tx`. await tx.receipt; // {blockNumber:..., etc.}
+// Wait on 4 confirmations.
+Maximum of 12.
+await tx.confirmed(4); // {blockNumber:..., etc.}
 ```

 ### Deploying a new contract instance